Augmented sixth chord: Other functions

 Scriabin also began to add chord extensions to the French sixth, for example, he added a sixth and a ninth to create his 'mystic chord' which is found in his aforementioned Prometheus tone poem.
-The chord is usually combined with the octatonic, or diminished, scale, as the scale contains two distinct French sixths and thus has similar symmetric properties.
-This combination can be found ubiquitously in much of Rimsky and Scriabin's music, as well as in some 20th century French works such as Debussy's Nuages and Ravel's Scarbo.
+The chord was often combined with the acoustic and octatonic scales, as the latter in particular contains two distinct French sixths and thus has similar symmetric properties.
+Such a combination can be found ubiquitously in much of Rimsky-Korsakov and Scriabin's music, as well as in some twentieth century French works such as Debussy's Nuages and Ravel's Scarbo.

 Tchaikovsky considered the augmented sixth chords to be altered dominant chords.
 He described the augmented sixth chords to be inversions of the diminished triad and of dominant and diminished seventh chords with a lowered second degree (♭scale), and accordingly resolving into the tonic.
 He notes that, "some theorists insist upon [augmented sixth chord's] resolution not into the tonic but into the dominant triad, and regard them as being erected not on the altered 2nd degree, but on the altered 6th degree in major and on the natural 6th degree in minor", yet calls this view, "fallacious", insisting that a, "chord of the augmented sixth on the 6th degree is nothing else than a modulatory degression into the key of the dominant".

 The example below shows the last nine measures from Schubert's Piano Sonata in A major, D. 959.
 In m.
 352, an Italian sixth chord built on scale degree ♭scale functions as a substitute for the dominant.